matvp91/use-fetch/README.md

 }
 ```

-### Refetch on an interval
+### 2.3 Refetch on an interval

-Great for polling purposes.
+You can configure the hook to rerun the fetcher at regular intervals, which is useful for polling.

 ```ts
 const result = useFetch(async () => {
   return await api.fetchLatestNews();